Photo Credit: Fredericton Tourism

 2. Animaritime – Fredericton

-3. Under the Stars Film Series– Fredericton
+3. Under The Stars Outdoor Movie Series – Fredericton

 5. Fredericton Outdoor Summer Theatre– Fredericton